kbahey/onstep-python/README.md

 Before using this API, you need to edit the examples/config.py.
 A few required changes are needed in the examples/config.py:

 a.
-The name of your serial port (if it is different from the default /dev/ttyUSB0)
+How to connect to your controller?
+This can be over WiFi, or a serial port.
+   Note that for FYSETC S6 the port is /dev/ttyACM0, and for the Blue Pill it is /dev/ttyUSB0
 b.
 The latitude and longitude (lat and lon)
 c.
-The UTC offset
+The UTC offset (utc)

 If you plan to use the WiFi instead of a serial USB cable, you need to change the HOST parameter in the config.py file.